PHYS3934/ComputationalPhysics/README.md

 - `proj_euler.m`.
   - Solves the projectile motion problem using the Euler method.

-## Week 2: Projectile motion using the Euler method
+## Week 2: Keplerian dynamics using the Verlet method

+- `kepler_euler.m`
+  - Solves the Kepler problem using the Euler method.
+- `kepler_verlet.m`
+  - Solves the Kepler problem using the Verlet method.
+- `kepler_analytic.m`
+  - Solves the Kepler problem analytically.

 ## Week 3: A General Form of ODEs and the Simple Pendulum